daver234/Recipe-Finder/README.md

 - Show details of recipe including ingredients.
 - Check mark next to each ingredient to check off after use when making recipe.
 - Find new recipes based on search terms.
-- View history of previous search terms, tap to reload.
+- View history of previous search terms, tap to view them.
-- Check for network connection.
-If no network, display message.
+- Check for network connection (WiFi or cellular).
+If no network, displays message and suggests tapping search bar to see search terms get view offline data.
-- Automatically stores previous search terms and shows in searchbar controller when active
+- Automatically stores previous search terms and shows in searchbar controller when active.
 - View previous recipe search results offline.
 Recipe details, including ingredients for viewed recipes from search terms, are available offline.
 - View count of total number of loaded recipes in navigation bar.
-Updated as more recipes load while scrolling.
+Updated as more recipes load while scrolling (iOS 10 and above).
 - Support for iOS 9 and above.